 Early College Courses

-Students have the opportunity to take classes which count toward college credit while still enrolled in high school.
-There are four types of courses which provide these opportunities: transition, articulated/advanced standing credit, Advanced Placement (AP), and dual credit.
-Below is a description of each opportunity, for more information, please visit your high school counselor.
+Students have the opportunity to take classes that count toward college credit while still enrolled in high school.
+There are four types of courses that provide these opportunities: transition, articulated/advanced standing credit, Advanced Placement (AP), and dual credit.
+Below is a description of each opportunity.
+For more information, please contact your high school counselor.

 Early College Courses are weighted for GPA purposes and are calculated on a 5.0 scale.
-Many colleges and universities have reported to the school district that they "unweight" GPAs for admissions and scholarship purposes.
-However some colleges and universities do not unweight GPAs, and most private scholarship grantees do not unweight GPAs.
-Please discuss admission processes with admissions offices of colleges and universities you are investigating for more information.
+Many colleges and universities have reported to the school district that they "unweight" GPAs for admissions and scholarships.
+However, some colleges and universities do not have unweighted GPAs, and most private scholarship grantees do not have unweighted GPAs.
+Please discuss admission processes with the admissions offices of colleges and universities you are investigating for more information.

 Advanced Placement Courses

-Advanced Placement (AP) courses are college level classes approved by the AP College Board to be taught in high school.
+Advanced Placement (AP) courses are college-level classes approved by the AP College Board to be taught in high school.
 Students who enroll in AP courses are expected to take the Advanced Placement Exams that are administered through the high school and scored by the AP College Board.
-Performance on the AP Exam will determine if a student is eligible for the awarding of college credits.
+Performance on the AP Exam will determine if a student is eligible to be awarded college credits.
 Illinois public universities recognize 3 or higher on the AP exam for college credit.
 Other colleges/universities have their own policy on advanced placement and the issuing of credit.
-If a student does not pass the test it does not show up on a college transcript.
+If a student does not pass the test, it does not appear on a college transcript.

 Participation in an AP course: